 Which camera is right for you?There are several factors to consider when selecting a camera.
 These factors tend to influence one another, so it is useful to understand them all in order to make an informed decision.

 As mentioned previously, having a high rate of frames per second (FPS) makes a big difference for slow motion video analysis.
 Our cameras have a high FPS baseline.
 A higher FPS often results in a lower video resolution, so when selecting a camera you have to take into consideration what makes more sense for your needs.

-The higher amount of megapixels a camera have, the more pixels it can show in a single frame, giving you a higher resolution.
+The higher amount of megapixels a camera has, the more pixels it can show in a single frame, giving you a higher resolution.
 More megapixels also means larger files, so you should consider what is most important to you.

 We have cameras that utilize USB as a connection and cameras that use PoE (Power over Ethernet).
-Generally speaking, USB2 and USB3 can be difficult to use with cable lengths above 5 meters, while PoE will work well up to atleast 60 meters.
+Generally speaking, USB2 and USB3 can be difficult to use with cable lengths above 5 meters, while PoE will work well up to at least 60 meters.